opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 # PART XIII: ELECTRONIC FILING AND SERVICE
-&nsbp;
+&nbsp;

-100\.
+: 100\.
 Application

-101\.
-Establishment of Electronic Filing Service and appointment of network service provider

-102\.
-Appointment of agent to establish service bureau
+: 101\.
+Establishment of Electronic Filing Service and appointment of network service provider : 102\.
+Appointment of agent to establish service bureau : 103\.

-103\.
 Registered users and authorised users

-104\.
-Documents which must be filed, served, delivered or otherwise conveyed using the Electronic Filing Service
+: 104\.
+Documents which must be filed, served, delivered or otherwise conveyed using the Electronic Filing Service : 105\.

-105\.
 Certificate of Service

-106\.
+: 106\.
 Form of documents

-107\.
+: 107\.
 Pagination of documents

-108\.
+: 108\.
 Filing documents through service bureau

-109\.
-Filing of documents to the Supreme Court through a State Courts service bureau

-110\.
-Limits on the size and number of documents submitted using the Electronic Filing Service

-111\.
-Documents which cannot be converted into an electronic format

-112\.
-Rejection of documents, back-dating and refund of penalty
+: 109\.
+Filing of documents to the Supreme Court through a State Courts service bureau : 110\.
+Limits on the size and number of documents submitted using the Electronic Filing Service : 111\.
+Documents which cannot be converted into an electronic format : 112\.
+Rejection of documents, back-dating and refund of penalty : 113\.

-113\.
 Urgent hearing

-114\.
+: 114\.
 Hard copies of documents

-115. Responsibility for accuracy and completeness of information submitted using the Electronic Filing Service
+: 115\.
+Responsibility for accuracy and completeness of information submitted using the Electronic Filing Service

 ## 100\.
 Application